It has to be ultra modern

 – Katherine Mansfield, Notebook 39

-Thorndon Press publishes memoir, essays, short stories, and literature that experiments in the spaces between.
+Thorndon Press publishes memoir, essays, short stories, poetry, and literature that experiments in the spaces between.

-Publisher Donelle McKinley established Thorndon Press in 2024, inspired by her time working at the historic home of New Zealand writer Katherine Mansfield in Thorndon, Wellington, and the indie publishing prowess of KM’s most famous fan, Virginia Woolf.
+Publisher Dell McKinley established Thorndon Press in 2024, inspired by working at the historic home of New Zealand writer Katherine Mansfield in Thorndon, Wellington, and the indie publishing prowess of KM’s most famous fan, Virginia Woolf.

-The inaugural publication The Integrity Cure is scheduled for release in October 2025, and will be followed by Blaze: A Collection of Sparks.
+The inaugural publication The Integrity Cure will be followed by Blaze: A Collection of Sparks, a novella, and an anthology of new essays and short stories exploring non-binary gender identity.

 Meet the Publisher

-Donelle McKinley brings a wealth of literary knowledge and project management experience to the Press, as well as skills in writing, editing, graphic design, sales and marketing.
+I bring a wealth of literary knowledge and project management experience to Thorndon Press, as well as skills in writing, editing, design, sales and marketing.

-She is a former Manager of Hard to Find Books, Marketing & Sales Manager for Otago University Press, National Sales Representative for McGraw Hill, and freelance editor.
-Beyond publishing, she has worked in the digital space for the love of cultural heritage, the arts, and education.
+I am a former Manager of Hard to Find Books NZ, Marketing & Sales Manager for Otago University Press, National Sales Representative for McGraw Hill, and freelance editor.
+Beyond publishing, I have worked in the digital space for the love of cultural heritage, the arts, and education.

-Donelle studied Book History as a scholarship recipient at New College, University of Oxford.
-She is a member of the New Zealand Society of Authors, Mslexia Salon, and Faber Academy.
+I conducted doctoral research in crowdsourcing cultural heritage, and studied Book History as a scholarship recipient at New College, University of Oxford.

 The Integrity Cure